druglogics/ags-paper/docs/index.md

 :::{.green-box}
 We observe that even **a small perturbation/violation/scrambling** of the curated topology (of any type) produces results close to random prediction that are significantly lower than the prediction results when using the curated CASCADE 2.0 topology.

+Note that even with **completely scrambled topologies** we get high ROC and PR AUC values (this is true for all types of scrambling expect the sign inversion), but these topologies (and the boolean ensemble model performance resulted from them) represent statistical outliers (they are more like the exception and not the rule so to speak).
 :::

 # CASCADE 2.0 Analysis (Topology Mutations) {-}